jlas1/Klicky-Probe/Printers/Voron/v1.8_v2.4_Legacy_Trident/README.md

 If you want to use the Klicky Probe as your Z endstop, you need to change the `endstop_pin:` under the `[stepper_z]` section to `probe:z_virtual_endstop`.

-Just comment out the old one and add a new line `endstop_pin: probe:z_virtual_endstop`.
+Just comment out the old one and add a new line `endstop_pin: probe:z_virtual_endstop` and comment out position_endstop.

 You will need to update the klicky-variables.cfg Z probing variables,  set the two variables below to `0`, it will probe the middle of the bed.